The oldest public wildflower garden in the United States

 Habitat: Interrupted Fern grows in both shade and open areas.
 The plant prefers alkaline, drier soils, well drained, not marshy.
 Roots are a tangled mass of wiry black growth growing from a large rhizome.

 Names: The genus Osmunda has an obscure derivation.
 Some believe it is named after an early Scandinavian writer Osmundus and some say it is named for Osmunder, a Saxon name for a Celtic god Thor.
 The species name, claytoniana, was an honorary named for the English born Virginia botanist John Clayton, (1694-1773) who lived in Williamsburg.
-His name is on several other plants, including Spring Beauty, Claytonia virginica.
+Clayton sent plants to Europe, particularly to England and to Dutch naturalist Johann Friedrich Gronovius.
+Carl Linnaeus, working with Gronovius, published his first book, Syetema Naturae, and included these plants in the book.
+Clayton then sent to Gronovius his catalog of Virginia plants, Gronovius proposed to Linnaeus to arrange it and publish it.
+This became Flora Virginica,1739-43, the first book on new world material using the Linnaean system of classification.
+Unfortunately, Gronovius did not tell Clayton and did not have his permission.
 The author name for the plant classification, 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparison ferns: There are three that could be confusing - Royal fern (The fertile pinnae have the sori at the tips of the fertile green fronds), Cinnamon Fern (The fertile fronds are distinctively separate with the pinnae appressed to the rachis) and Ostrich Fern (fertile frond is also distinctively separate but the fertile pinnae arch outward from the rachis, not appressed like the Cinnamon).